 A treatment should last about 15-20 minutes, and can be repeated three or four times daily for a severe infection.

 The lamp can also be used for ‘spot treatment’ of any infected area of the body.
 For example, one patient had a sinus infection that did not respond to antibiotics or to natural healing methods.
 She was weak and feverish every evening and had constant headaches.
 By shining an infrared lamp on the sinuses for 5-10 minutes at a time, four times a day, relief occurred in two days with complete elimination of all symptoms in five days.
 The patient continued to use the lamp for another two weeks because she said the red light felt wonderful.

 Nail fungus.
-One gentleman completely controls his toenail fungus on many toes by placing a red heat lamp near the floor.
+A man controlled his toenail fungus on many toes by placing a red heat lamp near the floor.
 Each day he moved his toes as close as he could to the lamp until he felt it start to burn.
 He needed to do this every day, once daily at least, for 6 months.
 The treatment does not seem to be a cure, as he must repeat it every few months or so or the condition will return, but it keeps it under control.

-Young children.
-For a baby or infant, one can shine the lamp on the abdomen for about ten minutes, preferably while the baby is lying comfortably in your lap or on a table.
-Use caution and keep the lamp at least 1.5-2 feet from the baby.
-This can help colic, constipation, anxiety, irritability and other problems.
+For babies.
+The lamp can help colic, constipation, anxiety, irritability and other problems.
 Do not shine the light near a baby’s eyes or at a baby’s head.

 For older children.
 Skin rashes, blemishes, and other skin conditions may respond.
 Teenage or adult acne often responds beautifully, often in a few days with just one or two treatments for 5-15 minutes per day.